 Student Faculty Match-up

 As noted in the application materials, each student should take part in choosing her/his research mentor.
-Applicants should to the list of mentors and read about their research projects; also checkout links to the web pages for each of the possible mentors.
-This information should guide applicants in selecting mentors and projects that seem of greatest interest them.
+Applicants should go to the list of mentors and read about their research projects; also checkout links to the web pages for each of the possible mentors.
+This information should guide applicants in selecting mentors and projects that seem of greatest interest to them.
 Please name up to three faculty mentors in whose labs you would like to study.
 Based on the interests of each student and the information provided by the recommendations from their home institutions, the selection committee will match each of the selected interns to the most suitable available faculty mentor.
 We try to put only a single new intern into any one lab each year.
+Not all listed mentors are available to accept interns every year, as some are traveling during some summers.

 When You Get To Hawaii

 Upon arrival in Hawaii, non-resident interns are housed together in the UH Manoa dormitories.
-On the first Monday morning of the Summer Program, the interns are provided with an initial orientation to the program, the campus and the mentors.
-The program directors and and faculty mentors will be present during the orientation.
-At this first meeting, the interns will be introduced to their mentors, and, at the end of the cohort session, travel with their mentors to their laboratories.
-In the laboratory, each faculty mentor will introduce the new intern to all of the others who are members of the lab group, including other undergraduates, graduate students, postdoctoral fellows and research associates.
+On the first Monday morning of the Summer Program, the interns are provided with an orientation to the program, the campus and the mentors.
+The program directors and faculty mentors will be present during the orientation.
+At this first meeting, the interns will be introduced to their mentors and provided with information about the locations of their mentors’ labs and how to get to them.
+Once in the laboratory on the first Tuesday morning, each faculty mentor will introduce the new intern to all of the others who are members of the lab group, including other undergraduates, graduate students, postdoctoral fellows and research associates.
 The mentor will talk daily with the intern, and, in each lab, the intern is “rotated” through a series of research activities with the others in the lab to get a “feel” for their research, its goals and methods.
 This orientation gives each new intern a solid grasp of the breadth of research in her/his mentor’s lab.

 Mentoring During the Summer REU Program

-Once each intern has been introduced to the broader range of issues and opportunities available via the initial orientation series, she/he will begin work with her/his chosen mentor.
+Once each intern has been introduced to the broader range of issues and opportunities available in their mentor’s lab via the initial orientation series, she/he will begin work with her/his chosen mentor to select an individual research project.
 In-lab training is the responsibility of entire lab groups, led by the faculty mentor, and includes all aspects of research, including choosing projects, developing hypotheses, selecting experimental methods, collecting and analyzing quantitative and qualitative information, and preparing written research reports.
 Each mentor will provide an orientation to their research programs and ensure all interns are properly trained in laboratory safety and general laboratory operations.
 Students will have the opportunity to interact with graduate students and postdoctoral fellows to gain additional insight and experience.
-By the endof the second week, each mentor begins discussions with the intern to select an individual research project.
+By the end of the second week, each mentor will begin discussions with the intern to select an individual research project.
 The Hawaii REU program emphasizes the importance of each student’s “ownership” of her/his research, and thus interns are never simply “handed a project,” but are provided with several general areas – often presented as specific research questions – appropriate to the laboratory and among which they can choose.
 Together, the intern and the faculty member develop the research plan to include testable hypotheses, methods, potential results (e.g., what kinds of data will emerge and how will they be analyzed?), and what finishing the project will entail.

 An important product from the summer internship is the scientific paper that each intern must prepare.
 This paper, written in the style of a manuscript for submission to a professional journal, will present the background for the intern’s project, the questions/hypotheses addressed, the methods used, the results, and a discussion of the results in the light of previously published research on the topic and the significance of the work.
 This paper must be completed, approved by the intern’s mentor, and submitted to the Project Director before the intern returns home.
 Receipt of a final stipend check is dependent on meeting this requirement.